api-platform/docs/create-client/nextjs.md

 ## Install

-The easiest way to get started is to install [the API Platform distribution](../distribution/index.md).
+The easiest way to get started is to install [the API Platform Symfony variant](../symfony/index.md).
 It contains a Next.js skeleton generated with Create Next App, a development Docker container to serve the webapp, and all the API Platform components you may need, including an API server supporting Hydra and OpenAPI.